-21.4.1 The student submits an internal appeal against an exam or deliberation result as a written application to the competent faculty or interfaculty body referred to in article 21.3.1 by sending a signed and registered letter to "Internal Appeals Body, c/o Rector of the Universiteit Antwerpen, Middelheimlaan 1, 2020 Antwerpen" and by sending an email to internal appeal @uantwerp.be.
+21.4.1 The student submits an internal appeal against an exam or deliberation result as a written application to the competent faculty or interfaculty body referred to in article 21.3.1 by sending a signed and registered letter to "Internal Appeals Body, c/o Rector of the Universiteit Antwerpen, Middelheimlaan 1, 2020 Antwerpen" and through a web form on https://forms.uantwerpen.be/en/education/internal-appeal/.
 The application is sent within a period of seven calendar days which starts on the day after the day on which the exam or deliberation results are announced.

-The student submits an internal appeal against other study progress decisions as a written application to the competent faculty or interfaculty body referred to in articles 5.3.6, 5.4.2, 6.2.12, 9.4 and 19.13 within a period of seven calendar days which starts on the day after the day on which the student has been notified of the decision.
+The student submits an internal appeal against other study progress decisions as a written application to the competent faculty or interfaculty body referred to in articles 5.3.6, 5.4.2, 6.2.12, 9.4 and 19.14 within a period of seven calendar days which starts on the day after the day on which the student has been notified of the decision.

 Each application contains a factual description and the grounds for the objections called upon.
-The competent faculty or interfaculty body checks whether the submitted appeal is admissible.
+The competent faculty body, interfaculty body or the chair of the appeals body checks whether the submitted appeal is admissible.
+An internal appeal is inadmissible due to not respecting the appeal period, the authority of the commission or a complete lack of arguments.